yenesey/vanilla-chart/README.md

 # Key features

-* Pure ES with no dependencies
+* Pure ES5 with no dependencies
 * Small size (only 4k of min.gz)
 * Cross-browser
 * Chart size is flexible by design